Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

-Komodo 8 was the first Komodo version I contributed to directly, my main objective was to modernize the UI as I had always felt that Komodo needed a good looking UI to match it's powerful capabilities.
-As a result the Komodo 8 looks significantly different, introducing a completely new monochrome iconset and skin.
+Komodo 8 was the first Komodo version I contributed to directly, my main objective was to modernize the UI as I had always felt that Komodo needed a good looking UI to match it's powerful feature set.
+As a result Komodo 8 looks significantly different from its earlier versions, introducing a completely new monochrome iconset and skin.
 The skinning system was built using modern web technologies and is available for anyone to use.

 Other notable changes included: